sidney-eliot/3d-artists-handbook/content/color.md

 Saturation is changed by tint, shade and tone.
 Saturation is the purity/ intensity/ brilliance of a color.
 The higher the saturation of a color, the more vivid/ intense it's.
 The lower a color’s saturation, the closer it's to pure gray on the grayscale.
 Also chroma

 ### Brilliance/ Brightness
-Brilliance judged relative to the maximum brightness possible, where as brightness is relative to the brightness of a similarly illuminated white object.
+Brilliance judged relative to the maximum brightness possible, whereas brightness is relative to the brightness of a similarly illuminated white object.

 ## 🚧Sort in 🚧